-The goal of the University Writing Programs is to assist faculty and students at Pacific in the improvement of student writing within their majors and individual disciplines and to encourage more active, engaged learning through writing-intensive courses, the use of innovative teaching methods in writing instruction, and tutorial support from the Student Writing Center for all levels of writing in the various undergraduate, graduate, and professional programs.
+The goal of the University Writing Programs is to assist faculty and students at Pacific in the improvement of student writing within their majors and individual disciplines.
+We encourage active, engaged learning through writing-intensive courses that use innovative teaching methods in writing instruction and through tutorial support from the Student Writing Center.
+We support all levels of writing in the various undergraduate, graduate, and professional programs.

-The Student Writing Center is a free service for all Pacific students in all programs.
+The Student Writing Center is a free tutoring service for all Pacific students in all programs.
 We can assist with any kind of writing project at any stage of the process.
 Our Center is staffed with highly-trained, knowledgeable undergraduate and graduate students.
-For more information, please visit the Student Writing Center Website.
+For more information, click here.

 Eileen Kogl Camfield

-Contact Eileen for questions related to classroom-based writing mentors, writing assessment, faculty development, workshops, graduate-level writing support, orientation materials, and any other writing-related questions!
+Contact Eileen for questions related to classroom-based writing mentors, writing assessment, faculty development, upcoming workshops, graduate-level writing support, orientation materials, or any other writing-related questions.

 Coordinator of the Student Writing Center

-Contact Melanie for questions about the Writing Center, to schedule an appointment in the Writing Center, to schedule a classroom presentation, or to schedule a peer review session in the Writing Center
+Contact Melanie for questions related to the Writing Center, to schedule an appointment in the Writing Center, to schedule a classroom presentation, or to schedule a peer review session in the Writing Center.